jamwil/dotfiles/dot_config/nvim/lua/custom/README.md

-# Example_config
+# jamwil's NvChad config

-This can be used as an example custom config for NvChad.
-Do check the https://github.com/NvChad/nvcommunity
+Forms the user-overridden component of NvChad.